Our Journey Continues from Melbourne to Perth!!!!

 A whole lot of nothing

-The Nullabor the next major step in our Melbourne to Perth road trip.
+The Nullabor is the next major step in our Melbourne to Perth road trip.
 When you talk to other backpackers or even Australians and you say “The Nullabor” you get one of two types of reactions.
-The first is a face of madness followed by the words ‘you know how long it is’ or ‘there is a whole lot of nothing there’.

 The Nullabor is approximately 1675km long and takes approximately two days to cross.
-The name Nullabor originated from the Latin terminology nullus arbor meaning ‘no trees’ because quite literally you are lucky to see any surviving tress along this desert plain.
-It is the bottom of Australia, If you look close enough you can see Antartica. 😏(Not really)
+The name Nullabor originated from the Latin terminology nullus arbor meaning ‘no trees’ because quite literally you are lucky to see any surviving trees along this desert plain.

-For us The Nullabor was mainly a dessert plain with nothing to see.
-Apart from one small stretch of road that runs between a salt lake.
-The lake is called Lake Mcdonnell and its probably the most amazing lake we have ever seen.
-With one side bright pink and the other a amazing blue.
-We took a few shots here before heading to our next camp spot on the boarder of Western Australia.
-Little did we know you how amazing this small detour would turn out for our photography in the long run.
+The lake is called Lake Mcdonnell and it’s probably the most amazing lake we have ever seen.
+With one side bright pink and the other an amazing blue.
+We took a few shots here before heading to our next camp spot on the border of Western Australia.

 Western Australia